lubna-edrees/Activity-log/agile.md

 3. Continuously reviewing and improving your project.
 4. Updated, prioritized list of features.
 5. Development team that is open to change.

+##  practices follow the concept of simplicity from the Agile Manifesto
+1. minimal code that satisfies the desired functionality.
+2. essential documentation over elaborate documentation.

+those are NOT following the simplicity:
+1. no comments at all in the code.
+2.  only developing essential features : he team should develop features not based on their own criteria of what is important, but what is going to satisfy the client.

 ## resources